-Italian conductors of chamber orchestras noticed early on the neoclassical influence of Ottorino Respighi on Salvatore Di Vittorio’s early works, often pairing them together in their programs.
-Music critics also made the connection, with several articles praising Di Vittorio and described him as “following in the footsteps of Ottorino Respighi”.
-In 2007, Di Vittorio founded the Chamber Orchestra of New York “Ottorino Respighi” to honor this bond.
-These developments caught the attention of certain Respighi scholars who communicated with Respighi’s great-nieces, Elsa Pizzoli Mazzacane and Gloria Pizzoli Mangini.
+A few Italian conductors of chamber orchestras noticed early on the neoclassical influence of Ottorino Respighi on Salvatore Di Vittorio’s early works, pairing them together in their programs.
+Music critics also made the connection, with some articles praising Di Vittorio and then described him as “following in the footsteps of Respighi”.
+In March of 2006, Di Vittorio founded the Chamber Orchestra of New York “Ottorino Respighi” to honor this bond and his commitment to the Italian repertoire.
+These developments caught the attention of certain Respighi scholars and the news eventually reached Respighi’s great-nieces, Elsa Pizzoli Mazzacane and Gloria Pizzoli Mangini.

-Subsequently, Gloria Pizzoli hosted Di Vittorio in her home in Rome in 2008 along with Elsa Pizzoli at which time they communicated with family archive curator/cataloger Potito Pedarra.
-They invited Di Vittorio to complete several of the Bolognese composer’s early orchestral works for publication.
-In the coming days, Di Vittorio would meet Potito Pedarra in Milan, and together they would visit Italian publisher Casa Ricordi to discuss the project.
+Subsequently, Gloria Pizzoli hosted Di Vittorio in her home in Rome in January of 2008 along with Elsa Pizzoli at which time they spoke by phone with family archive curator/cataloger Potito Pedarra in Milan.
+They would invite Di Vittorio to complete several of the Bolognese composer’s unpublished early orchestral works.
+In the coming days, Di Vittorio would meet Potito Pedarra in Milan, and together they would visit Italian publisher Casa Ricordi to begin discussing the long-term project.

-In an interview for RAI Italia at Carnegie Hall in March of 2019, Di Vittorio was asked why he felt he had received such a great honor from the family of one of Italy’s greatest orchestral composers.
-Di Vittorio responded “It was a tremendous honor for me as a composer to have earned their trust, and I had such great respect for them, as they nurtured and escorted me to Respighi archives and related cites around Italy.
-Though, while they had caught that I shared Respighi’s love and interest in composing orchestral program music with themes of antiquity, I learned later from Casa Ricordi that there were actually only a few living Italian neoclassical composers that would even have been considered at the time.
-Neoclassical composers are a rarity these days.
+During an interview for RAI Italia at Carnegie Hall in March of 2019, Di Vittorio was asked why he felt he had received such a great honor from the family and archive curator of one of Italy’s greatest orchestral composers.
+Di Vittorio responded “It was a tremendous honor for me as a composer to have earned their trust, and I had such great respect for them as they nurtured and escorted me to Respighi archives and a few related cites around Italy.
+They had caught that I shared Respighi’s love and unique interest in composing orchestral program music, with themes of antiquity.
+But, frankly, I learned later from Casa Ricordi that there were actually only a few living Italian neoclassical composers that would even have been considered at the time.
+Neoclassical composers are a rarity these days, including in Italy.
 I am forever grateful to Elsa, Gloria, and Potito for their dear friendship, vision and belief in the importance of my work as a composer.”

 Di Vittorio continues to publish first printed editions of Respighi’s early orchestral works, and champions the works in performances with orchestras – especially with the Chamber Orchestra of New York for ongoing recordings on Naxos Records.